evmts/tevm-monorepo/extensions/ethers/docs/classes/TevmProvider.md

 • **client**: `TevmSendApi` & `TevmActionsApi` \| `object`

-An instance of a tevm Memory client or BaseClient with TevmSendApi
+An instance of a tevm Memory client or TevmNode with TevmSendApi

 #### Returns